Multicyclic norias: a first-transition approach to extreme values of the currents: Results

 leading to $p_\infty^\varnothing(2)/p_\infty^\varnothing(1) = -\delta q_{12} / T^\varnothing_{12}$ and

-This latter local expression grants a simple operational procedure to measure $F$, on the assumption that $\delta q_{12}$ is known by the microphysics of the system, that $T_{12}$ is tunable, and that the mean current $\langle \dot{c} \rangle$ is observable.
+This latter local expression grants {an operational} procedure to measure $F$, on the assumption that $\delta q_{12}$ is {measured or theoretically determined by a microphysical theory of the system describing energy levels}, that $T_{12}$ is tunable, and that the mean current $\langle \dot{c} \rangle$ is observable. {The procedure consists in tuning $T_{12}$ to the value $T^\varnothing_{12}$ for which the observable mean current vanishes.
+Then, if $\delta q_{12}$ is known, $F$ is determined in terms of the inverse temperature difference.}

 As regards the global acceptation of affinity mentioned in the introduction, for systems containing a single oriented cycle $\mathcal{C}$ it is easily shown \cite{harunari2022learn,van2022thermodynamic} that $F = A$ is the cycle affinity, namely the ratio of the products of rates along the cycle, in opposite directions